umbraco/UmbracoDocs/sustainability-best-practices/README.md

 The severe disruption to society will also extend to businesses with physical and digital infrastructure suffering damage, affecting employee’s ability to work.

 The [2023 Edelman Trust Barometer found that business is the most trusted institution](https://www.edelman.com/trust/2023/trust-barometer), above NGOs, governments, and media.
-Therefore, it is vital for businesses to live up that trust to that on issues like climate and ecological emergencies.
+Therefore, businesses need to live up to that trust on issues like climate and ecological emergencies.

 Digital industry organizations have a part to play in meeting the challenge of reducing emissions: